pcsbezerra/pcsbezerra.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm an Incoming Research Professional at Chicago Booth.
 I hold a Bachelor of Science in Economics, a Bachelor of Science in Accounting and a Master Degree in Finance and Quantitative Methodsfrom the [University of Brasília](https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia) (UnB, Brazil) .
 I have experience with data-driven research and a strong theoretical background.

 Fields of interest: Asset Pricing, Machine Learning, Econometrics, Quantitative Finance, Empirical Capital Markets - Financial and Managerial Accounting.